szgula/UofG_DSP/Project_2_FIR/readme.md

             heart_rate.append(hr)                          # log data

-The crucial steps are:
+The crucial steps were:
 - prefiltering - where DC and other noise artefacts are removed.
 - template matched detecting - where the event detection is handled.

-Also, it is worth noted how we handle 'false events' removal.
-We have realized, that all false events (after initial filter stabilization) are due to multiple detections of the same R-peak.
+Also, it is worth noted how we handled 'false events' removal.
+We realized that all false events (after initial filter stabilization) are due to multiple detections of the same R-peak.
 To overcome this problem, we implemented limitations on the matched filter to trigger event at most once per ```len(filter_taps)``` time steps.

-####Results:
+#### Results:

 In the Fig. 4 the momentary heart rate can be seen.
 At the early time steps, the measurement is not accurate due to filter initialization inertia.